By Donna Manz

 A former newspaper reporter, Donna Manz now creates luxury European vacations and river cruises for clients who prize “value” over “price.”
 Donna works with Ireland and Europe specialists, Caddie Tours of Vienna, Virginia.

 Every traveler sets out for the first time.
 If this is your first, you’re likely excited.
 And you should be – you’ve got a world of enjoyment ahead.
+You’ll soon be learning the tricks of veteran travelers.

 But before you set that budget, let me share a travel secret with you: “price is what you pay, value is what you receive.”
 Sounds simple, doesn’t it?